The story of Halahala Kumar: Tale of Shashisena

-In an Orissan tale titled ଶଶିସେନା କାହାଣୀ ("Shashisena Story"), translated as Tale of Sasisena, sourced from the Paraja people from Nabarangpur district and Koraput district, a king lives in a palace in the forest, and the queen gives birth to a beautiful daughter named Sasisena.
-When she reaches marriageable age, the king arranges many suitors for Sasisena, but she rejects them.
-As she grows older, her parents worry about her lack of husband, even Sasisena worries about her situation, when, one day, a maid suggests Sasisena prays to the jungle Goddess for a bridegroom, for the deity will surely help her.
+In an Odia tale titled (ଶଶିସେଣା କାହାଣୀ), sourced from the Paraja people from Nabarangpur district and Koraput district, a king lives in a palace in the forest, and the queen gives birth to a beautiful daughter named Shashisena.
+When she reaches marriageable age, the king arranges many suitors for Shashisena, but she rejects them.
+As she grows older, her parents worry about her lack of husband, even Shashisena worries about her situation, when, one day, a maid suggests Shashisena prays to the jungle Goddess for a bridegroom, for the deity will surely help her.
 Following the maid's advice, the princess enter the jungle and prays to the Goddess for a while.
-Some time later, and thinking she will have no answer, Sasisena tries to take her own life, when the Goddess appears to her alongside a large serpent, which the deity indicates is the princess's bridegroom.
-Sasisena is frightened at the serpent, but the Goddess sprinkles some water on the reptile and it becomes a handsome youth.
+Some time later, and thinking she will have no answer, Shashisena tries to take her own life, when the Goddess appears to her alongside a large serpent, which the deity indicates is the princess's bridegroom.
+Shashisena is frightened at the serpent, but the Goddess sprinkles some water on the reptile and it becomes a handsome youth.
 They marry in the jungle, then decide to make their way to distant lands on horseback.
 They ride into the wilderness and stop to rest, the former serpent man goes to look for food and shelter and finds a florist woman's house in a nearby village.
-The florist asks the youth about his presence there, and, after hearing his tale, agrees to welcome him and Sasisena into her home.
-Sasisena and her husband spend the night there, but the florist woman creeps into their room at night and sprinkles some enchanted water on the youth to turn him into a sheep, so she could keep him forever.
-The next morning, Sasisena wakes up and cannot find her husband, and asks the florist woman if she saw him.
+The florist asks the youth about his presence there, and, after hearing his tale, agrees to welcome him and Shashisena into her home.
+Shashisena and her husband spend the night there, but the florist woman creeps into their room at night and sprinkles some enchanted water on the youth to turn him into a sheep, so she could keep him forever.
+The next morning, Shashisena wakes up and cannot find her husband, and asks the florist woman if she saw him.
 The florist lies that she was asleep and saw nothing.
-Sasisena leaves the florist's house and goes to look for her husband, while her husband is under the whims of the woman, becoming a sheep during the day and a man at night.
+Shashisena leaves the florist's house and goes to look for her husband, while her husband is under the whims of the woman, becoming a sheep during the day and a man at night.
 Back to the princess, she cannot find her husband anywhere, and prays to the jungle Goddess.
 The deity reveals the princess's husband is under the power of the florist woman, gives her a boon, and vanishes.
-Sasisena dons a male disguise and goes in search of her husband, eventually reaching a kingdom where people are runnin about, since a tiger captured the local princess.
-Sasisena uses the boon given by the jungle Goddess, kills the tiger and rescues the princess, then takes her to the local king.
-Sasisena becomes friend with the princess's brother, and lives in the palace.
-One day, the queen loses her speech and only babbles due to the spirit of a witch, and Sasisena, cunningly, mentions the florist woman who knows witchcraft.
+Shashisena dons a male disguise and goes in search of her husband, eventually reaching a kingdom where people are runnin about, since a tiger captured the local princess.
+Shashisena uses the boon given by the jungle Goddess, kills the tiger and rescues the princess, then takes her to the local king.
+Shashisena becomes friend with the princess's brother, and lives in the palace.
+One day, the queen loses her speech and only babbles due to the spirit of a witch, and Shashisena, cunningly, mentions the florist woman who knows witchcraft.
 The soldiers forcibly take the florist woman to the palace and she heals the queen's speech, but the witch's spirit takes hold of the queen's body and demands the flesh of a sheep, in exchange for releasing the king's wife.
-Noticing that the florist woman is worried about the sheep back at her house, Sasisena asks the soldiers to bring the sheep from the florist's house to be sacrificed.
-The king's soldiers bring the florist's sheep, and Sasisena tells the monarch that, as she saw in her dream, the queen can return to normal if the florist turns the sheep back into a man.
-The king orders the florist to restore the sheep to human form and he becomes Sasisena's husband.
-Sasisena then turns back into her normal form.
+Noticing that the florist woman is worried about the sheep back at her house, Shashisena asks the soldiers to bring the sheep from the florist's house to be sacrificed.
+The king's soldiers bring the florist's sheep, and Shashisena tells the monarch that, as she saw in her dream, the queen can return to normal if the florist turns the sheep back into a man.
+The king orders the florist to restore the sheep to human form and he becomes Shashisena's husband.
+Shashisena then turns back into her normal form.
 The pair reunite and tell everything to the king, who punishes the florist by hanging.
 The tale was described as a "very popular folk tale" in Koraput.